 Careers with Animals Day

-Each spring (March), we hold a ‘Careers with Animals Day’ at our Huntingdon centre where we invite various organisations to come along and speak regarding different careers that are available in the animal care sector.
+Twice a year we hold ‘Careers with Animals Days’ (March at Huntingdon and October at Leeds) where we invite various organisations to come along and speak regarding different careers that are available in the animal care sector.
 It is a unique opportunity to meet representatives from many different areas of the animal care world and ask the questions you want answered.

 Past exhibitors include Guide Dogs, The Blue Cross, The British Horse Society, African Conservation Experience, The Open College of Equine Studies, the Royal Army Veterinary Corps and many more!